A Conversation About Children and Education

 Since the late 1960s, students from different nations periodically have been given exams that gauge their mastery of academic subjects; the scores of the different national groups are then compared.
 These exams are generally known as “international comparative tests.”
 The principal one is PISA, Program for International Student Assessment.

 These tests have been given for over 50 years.
-On every one, students from East Asia have scored at or near the top of the international comparisons.
-On every one, students from the U.S. have scored somewhere in the middle of the pack.
+On everyone, students from еhe study area have scored at or near the top of the international comparisons.
+On everyone, students from the U.S. have scored somewhere in the middle of the pack.
 This needs explaining.

-Fifty years ago, researchers began visiting East Asia to figure out why students there were consistently besting their American peers.
-The researchers studied not only teaching but also parenting.
-Hundreds of studies have been completed; their research reports all are publicly available.
-These are the reports I consulted to write The Drive to Learn (about parenting in East Asia) and its sister volume, A Mirror for Americans (about teaching in East Asia).

 Can you give us your opinion on what the main features of parenting in these countries are?